Extended Mathematics Placement Criteria

 Mid May - Elementary schools review data to make initial recommendations.

-Late May - Middle schools review the information provided by the Elementary Schools and make the final recommendation for student placement.
+Late May - Middle schools review the information provided by the elementary schools and make the final recommendation for student placement.

-Secondary Mathematics Facilitator
+Secondary Mathematics Coordinator

 Phone: (540) 658-6701

-Elementary Mathematics Facilitator
+Elementary Mathematics Coordinator